grey-box/Project-Symmetry-AI/INSTALLATION.md

 1. Copy the "main.exe" executable in root/fastapi/app/dist.

-2. Paste it into root/ui/out/project_symmetry-xxx-xxx/resources (or project_symmetry-xxx-xxx.app/resources)
+2. Paste it into project_symmetry-xxx-xxx/resources (or project_symmetry-xxx-xxx.app/resources)

-If you've followed all of the above steps, running project_symmetry.exe will start up Project Symmetry.
+If you've followed all of the above steps, running the project_symmetry executable/app will start up Project Symmetry.
 ### Generating docs

 1. Delete all the rst files in the docs folder, other than modules.rst and index.rst